Honza-R/PM6-ML_ASE_calculator/README.md

 PM6-ML ASE calculator
 =====================

-This package provides [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/index.html) calculator implementing [PM6-ML](https://pubs.acs.org/doi/10.1021/acs.jctc.4c01330), a Δ-ML method combining PM6 semiempirical quantum-chemical calulation with a machine learning correction.
+This package provides an [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/index.html) calculator that implements the [PM6-ML](https://pubs.acs.org/doi/10.1021/acs.jctc.4c01330) method, which combines a PM6 semiempirical quantum-chemical calculation with a machine learning correction.

-**The model file containing the parameters for the ML corrections must be installed separately.** It is available as a part of the [MOPAC-ML repository](https://github.com/Honza-R/mopac-ml).
-The path to the model file has to be provided in the code, or via an environment variable.
-See the section ML Correction Models below.
+**The model file containing the parameters for the ML correction must be installed separately** and is available as part of the [MOPAC-ML repository](https://github.com/Honza-R/mopac-ml).
+The path to the model file must be provided in the code or via an environment variable.
+See the ML Correction Models section below.

 Installation
 ------------